Image

 Phase N/A

-Phenylketonuria (PKU) is a genetic disorder where the body can't properly break down an amino acid called phenylalanine (Phe).
-If not controlled, Phe builds up and can cause serious brain problems.
-Traditionally, people with PKU follow a strict diet to keep Phe levels safe.
-However, a new medicine called Palynziq helps lower Phe levels, allowing for a more flexible diet.
-This study is exploring how Palynziq affects diet quality, brain health, and overall nutrition in PKU patients.
+Phenylketonuria (PKU) is a genetic condition where the body can't properly break down an amino acid called phenylalanine (Phe).
+If Phe builds up, it can cause brain problems.
+PKU patients often follow a strict diet, but a new medicine called *Palynziq* might help.
+Palynziq is a treatment approved by the FDA (Food and Drug Administration) that can lower Phe levels, allowing people with PKU to have a more flexible diet.

-• Study Duration: Main study lasts 3 years, with an option to join a 5-year follow-up.
+• Study Duration: 3 years, with an optional 2 more years

-• Eligibility: Must be 16+, diagnosed with PKU, and have a Palynziq prescription.
+• Eligibility: Must be 16 or older with a PKU diagnosis

 Study details